 - Two invalid tests (or greater than 1% in a one-month period.) - Two unexpected quality control results (e.g., QC negative produces a QC positive) - Any negative POC test, followed by a positive laboratory test (even if the client was in the window period; the HIV and Hepatitis C Program needs to alert the manufacturer promptly) - More than one false reactive POC test (or >1% of tests done in a month) - Damage to a significant number of newly shipped kits (>5% of the order)

 Invalid tests are a rare, but possible outcome of any test.
-For more details, see http://hivtestingontario.ca/poc/invalid-tests/.
+For more details, see the QA module.